 There are 2969 named mountains in Washington.
 The highest and the most prominent mountain is Mount Rainier.

 Washington is home to over sixty named mountain ranges, two of which dominate the landscape: the Olympic Mountains and the Cascade Mountains.
+There are 3 areas designated as national parks in Washington: North Cascades National Park, Mount Rainier National Park, and Olympic National Park.

 Washington is best-known for the Washington Cascades, part of the larger Cascade Mountain Range, which dominates the landscape and extends from British Columbia, Canada, through Washington and Oregon to Northern California.
 The Washington Cascade Range is generally divided into three different regions: North Cascades, Central Cascades, and South Cascades.